arplaboratory/STHN/README.md

 Find the test results in ``./test/local_he/$model_folder_name/``.

 ## Image-matching Baselines
-For training and evaluate the image-matching baselines (anyloc and STGL), please refer to ``scripts/global/``.
+For training and evaluating the image-matching baselines (anyloc and STGL), please refer to ``scripts/global/`` for training and evaluation.

 ## Acknowledgement
 Our implementation refers to the following repositories and appreciate their excellent work.